 The COPE Program is preparing the next generation of students for success.
 We are committed to assisting all students who demonstrate the knowledge, skills, and appreciation necessary for our rapidly changing, culturally diverse, and globalized society.

-Furthermore, Minnesota COPE Program receives its professional training from Propel Nonprofit formerly known as MAP (Maintenance Assistance Program for nonprofits) in Minneapolis, Minnesota.
+Moreover, Minnesota COPE Program receives its professional training from Propel Nonprofit formerly known as MAP (Maintenance Assistance Program for nonprofits) in Minneapolis, Minnesota.
 One of the most popular training/workshops is called Fundamentals of Nonprofit Board Governance.
 This training provides an excellent overview of nonprofit boards based on the core roles and responsibilities of board members.
 The workshop is offered several times a year giving nonprofit board members a strong foundation as to board governance and its operations.

 Dr. Cheryl Troutman Chatman is the organization’s professional consultant; she is very instrumental in providing support in areas such as: Board members interviews, fundraising strategies, planning the annual scholarship celebration, highlighting the individual scholars and the scholarship committee, and advising the CEO/Executive Director.
-In addition, she has worked with COPE for 20 years; and several of those years as Emcee and Guest Speaker at our annual events.
+In addition, she has worked with COPE for 21 years; and several of those years as Emcee and Guest Speaker at our annual events.

 Post Office Box 211124